 - We promote reading systems that ensure the best possible reading experience

-- We support open standards and help develop inclusive publishing ecosystem for everybody
+- We support open standards and help develop an inclusive publishing ecosystem for everybody

 The Consortium is managed by a Board made up of representatives from all Full Member organizations.
 The Consortium is constituted as a not-for-profit association under Swiss law and governed by Articles of Association.
 We are also registered in the United States as a 501(c)3 non-profit.

 The DAISY Consortium was formed in May 1996 by talking book libraries to lead the worldwide transition from analog to Digital Talking Books.

 The first DAISY Format Standard was proprietary, originating in Sweden in 1994.
 The DAISY Specification has evolved considerably.
 It offers a flexible and navigable reading experience for people who are blind or print disabled in a number of countries worldwide including [among others] Sweden, Finland, France, Japan, Canada, Germany, Switzerland, Spain, Australia, New Zealand, Norway, the United Kingdom, the Netherlands, Denmark and the United States.

 DAISY Members and Friends

 - Full and Associate Members are nonprofit organizations, typically national talking book libraries or national consortia of such libraries.

 - Friends include educational establishments and for-profit organizations like technology companies, and developers of production and/or playback hardware or software.

-The consortium and its members also work in developing countries on building and improving accessible libraries, training staff and creating networks of organizations.
-It also seeks to influence international copyright laws and best practices to further the sharing of accessible materials.
+The DAISY Consortium and its members also work in developing countries on building and improving accessible libraries, training staff, and creating networks of organizations.
+It also supports best practices to realize the benefits of the Marrakesh Treaty, enabling the efficient sharing of accessible materials for the benefit of persons with print disabilities.